 - d.
-Ensure effective, harmonized, and coordinated planning among the 4 three sub-sectors on issues critical to the education sector including 5 but not limited to the following: a teacher education program that will 6 equip teachers with the required skills, trainings, and competencies 7 and is suitable and responsive to the needs of the three sub-sectors, 8 taking into account the real demand of the labor market and needs of 9 the industry; an integrated curriculum that will deliver the desired 10 education goals, priorities, and outcomes under the national 11 education agenda; and a K to 12 graduates employment plan that 12 ensures a job-skills match between senior high school graduates vis-13 à-vis the qualifications and needs of the government and the private 14 sector; 15 - e.
+Ensure effective, harmonized, and coordinated planning among the three sub-sectors on issues critical to the education sector including but not limited to the following: a teacher education program that will equip teachers with the required skills, trainings, and competencies and is suitable and responsive to the needs of the three sub-sectors, taking into account the real demand of the labor market and needs of the industry; an integrated curriculum that will deliver the desired education goals, priorities, and outcomes under the national education agenda; and a K to 12 graduates employment plan that ensures a jobskills match between senior high school graduates vis-à-vis the qualifications and needs of the government and the private sector; - e.
 Coordinate with government agencies, LGUs, and other relevant sectors to promote policy and program coherence; - f.
 Regularly monitor, evaluate, review, and update the education programs under the national education agenda, as well as existing programs, for tighter inter-sub-sector coordination; - g.
 Communicate, whenever it deems necessary, the country's national education agenda, policies, priorities, and programs to both local and international communities, including the public reporting of the State of Philippine Education Address; - h.
 Implement an action agenda for the development of the country's capacity for, and success in, education as measured by the National Achievement Test, Programme for International Student Assessment, Education Index, Education for All Development Index, and other indices and measures that it may deem appropriate in measuring the growth and development of the education sector in the country, or among countries;

-1 2 i.
-Submit annual reports to the Philippine Congress on the progress of implementation of this Act; and j.
+- i.
+Submit annual reports to the Philippine Congress on the progress of implementation of this Act; and - j.
 Perform other functions as may be necessary for its implementation.

 Sec.
-6. The National Education Agenda. - The national education 5 agenda shall be anchored on national development plans and establish the 6 country's strategic vision for education, long-term and medium-term goals, 7 strategies for a coordinated and coherent plans and priorities, 8 implementation, and recommendations on the corresponding investments 9 and appropriations in the form of a national education agenda.
-It shall 10 provide a road map for improving education governance through clear-cut 11 delineation and complementation of education polices and programs across 12 the three sub-sectors and other stakeholders.
-It shall also identify areas and 13 strategies to stimulate the role of other government agencies and LGUs in 14 the attainment of its vision.
-15
+6. The National Education Agenda. - The national education agenda shall be anchored on national development plans and establish the country's strategic vision for education, long-term and medium-term goals, plans and priorities, strategies for a coordinated and coherent implementation, and recommendations on the corresponding investments and appropriations in the form of a national education agenda.
+It shall provide a roadmap for improving education governance through clear-cut delineation and complementation of education policies and programs across the three subsectors and other stakeholders.
+It shall also identify areas and strategies to stimulate the role of other government agencies and LGUs in the attainment of its vision.